mne-tools/mne-python/doc/source/manual/AppB.rst

 This Appendix contains information specific to the Martinos Center setup.

-.. _CIHCDHGI:
+.. _user_environment_martinos:

 User environment
 ################

 In the Martinos Center computer network, the 2.7 version of MNE is located at /usr/pubsw/packages/mne/stable.
-To use this version, follow  :ref:`CIHCDHGI` substituting /usr/pubsw/packages/mne/stable for <*MNE*> and /usr/pubsw/packages/matlab/current for <*Matlab*> .
+To use this version, follow :ref:`user_environment` substituting /usr/pubsw/packages/mne/stable for <*MNE*> and /usr/pubsw/packages/matlab/current for <*Matlab*> .
 For most users, the default shell is tcsh.